simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 > Don’t create too many partitions in parallel on a large cluster, otherwise Spark might crash the external database.

+You can read more about this here: http://spark.apache.org/docs/latest/sql-programming-guide.html#jdbc-to-other-databases

 Now that we've created a dataframe using the jdbc method shown above, we can use the dataframe method printSchema() to look at the dataframe schema.
 You'll notice that it looks a lot like a table.
 That's great because it means that we can use it to manipulate large volumes of tabular data: